RaviPratihast/number-guessing-game-react/README.md

-# Guess My Number Gamer
+# Guess My Number Game

 The Guess My Number Game is an interactive web application built with React.js.
 The game challenges players to guess a randomly generated number while tracking their scores and high scores.